 Record Type

 Select TXT from the drop-down list.
-TXT records are often used for SSL digital certificate validation and for Sender Policy Framework (SPF) records to prevent spam.
+TXT records are commonly used for tasks such as SSL certificate validation and creating Sender Policy Framework (SPF) records to prevent spam.

 Hostname